protonyx/labtronyx/doc/api/resources.rst

    * ERROR - An error has occurred

-To get additional information about an error, call :func:`labtronyx.Base_Resource.getResourceError`.
+To get additional information about an error, call :func:`getResourceError`.
 Errors include any of the
 following:

    * UNAVAILABLE - The Resource is locked by the system or is busy and cannot be